-It is inevitable that during the aging process everyone will develop some degree of hair loss.
-The timing and rate of the hair loss will be variable to each patient.
+It is inevitable that during the aging process, everyone will develop some degree of hair loss.
+The timing and rate of the hair loss will be variable for each patient.
 Patients that experience early onset or rapid hair loss may experience a loss of confidence or self-esteem that can negatively impact their quality of life.

 Remarkable Results, Exceptional Care

-At Carolina Facial Plastics, we are dedicated to providing patients with the highest level of care and multiple options to help maintain and restore their hair, including Propecia.
+At Carolina Facial Plastics, we are dedicated to providing patients with the highest level of care and multiple options to help maintain and restore their hair.

 What Causes Hair Loss?

 There are many causes of hair loss, and their treatments will differ depending on the cause.
-The most common cause of hair loss in men and women is androgenic alopecia otherwise known as male pattern baldness.
+The most common cause of hair loss in men and women is androgenic alopecia, sometimes used interchangeably with male pattern baldness.

 While causes can vary, most hair loss is secondary to genetic and hormone changes in the body.
 Other less likely causes of hair loss include: